 How is HOCD treated?

 In order to treat OCD you have to reconnect the person to life.
 You have to free them in order to be able to stop living inside their mind.
 How is this done?
 By helping them to recuperate their instinct and by unblocking their central nerve system.
 In the specific case of HOCD it is also very important to develop the anima, the feminine part of the psyche, by helping them to allow themselves to express this part of themselves that has been repressed for such a long time.
 It is a treatment which involves a gradual liberation which ends with the person being able to express themselves with true liberty, and in consequence the disappearance of the obsessive symptomatology.

-If you would like to learn more about the treatment we use at IPITIA to cure HOCD, the AFOP method, you can click on the following link:
+If you would like to learn more about the treatment we use at IPITIA to treat HOCD, the Analytical – Experiential method.

 If you would like to learn more about HOCD or if you would like to schedule a first session you can call us at: + 34 935 282 353 or write us through email@example.com.

 What is the difference between being homosexual and suffering from HOCD?

 The biggest difference between a person who suffers from HOCD and a person who is homosexual and doesn’t have OCD is that the person who is homosexual experiences his sexuality as normal and innate.
 He is not worried about the fact that he is attracted by people from the same sex, for him this is natural.
 HOCD is actually a bit unfortunate name, since there are actually homosexual people who suffer from heterosexual OCD, although there are not as many.
 They suffer from the fear of becoming straight all of a sudden.
 It is also possible that someone who is homosexual suffers from OCD with suffering from heterosexual OCD.